Modern porch with many windows.

 When should I not use a personal loan?

-• Covering vacation costs: A vacation is a want, not a need.
-It doesn’t make sense to take out any loan to cover vacation costs.
-It’s better to save your money for a vacation before taking your trip.
-You don’t want to incur debt for a vacation, no matter how low the interest rate attached to it.
+• Covering vacation costs: It’s better to save enough money for a vacation before taking your trip.
+You don’t want to incur debt for a vacation, no matter how low the interest rate attached to it may be.

-• Funding a major home remodeling project: While personal loans might be a good choice for funding smaller home repairs or maintenance costs, they don’t work well to pay for major home remodeling projects.
-That’s because major remodeling work typically costs more than what you can borrow with most personal loans.
-Large remodeling projects also tend to get more expensive as contractors work, meaning that you might need the flexibility of a home equity line of credit to cover these rising costs.
+• Funding a major home remodeling project: Large remodeling projects tend to get more expensive as contractors work, meaning you might need the flexibility of a home equity line of credit to cover these rising costs.

 Where can I get a personal loan?

-You can get personal loans through banks and credit unions.
+You can get a personal loan through a bank or credit union.
 Many private lenders also offer personal loans.
 To qualify for one of these loans, you might need to provide proof of your income in the form of copies of your most recent paycheck stubs, bank account statements and tax returns.
 Lenders will also check your credit reports and three-digit credit score.

 Getting A Personal Loan Has Never Been Easier.